High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

-In conclusion, the discussed CPW setup allows to generate an extremely narrow band and collimated x-ray beam in the range of several hundreds of eV to tens of keV, with brilliance by orders of magnitude exceeding that for CS corresponding to the same electron and laser parameters.
+In conclusion, the discussed CPW setup allows to generate an extremely narrow BW and collimated x-ray beam in the range of several hundreds of eV to tens of keV, with brilliance by an order of magnitude exceeding that for CS corresponding to the same laser and electron beam parameters.
 By tuning the intensity of the two laser pulses, one can produce either a single peak or a comb-like x-ray source.
-Simple analytical expressions relating the source parameters (energy location, number of harmonic in comb, spectral width) to the laser and electron ones are provided.
 This radiation source is attractive for several applications.
-First, its narrow-band feature allows for resonant excitation spectroscopy of highly charged ions \cite{Kuhn_2020,Bernitt_2012}, without the use of a monochromator as opposed to synchrotron sources.
-Second, the flux and BW of this source render it suitable to operate as an XFEL seeder, thus replacing the complex and cumbersome self-seeding unit \cite{Nam_2021,Inoue_2019,Allaria_2013}, which is the only available seeding technique above energies of $100$ eV.
+First, its narrow-band features allow for resonant excitation spectroscopy of highly charged ions \cite{Kuhn_2020,Bernitt_2012,Rudolph_2013,Lyu_2020,Nauta_2021}, without the use of a monochromator as opposed to synchrotron sources.
+Furthermore, by utilizing the comb, one can probe a much larger energy range in a single shot.
+Second, the flux and BW of this source render it suitable to operate it as an XFEL seeder, thus replacing the complex and cumbersome self-seeding unit \cite{Nam_2021,Inoue_2019,Allaria_2013}, which is the only available seeding technique above energies of $100$ eV.
 Third, owing to the low angle spread it is favourable as a source for small angle scattering diagnostics \cite{Li_2016}.
-Fourth, the comb-like structure can be employed for extension of plasma spectroscopy from the optical and UV range to the hard x-ray domain, and for plasma diagnostics, e.g., for measuring the density profile of overdense plasmas.
-Finally, the achieved unprecedented parameters of the comb-like structure may pave the way to a hard x-ray frequency comb for ultrahigh precision metrology.
+Fourth, the comb-like structure can be employed for extension of plasma diagnostics from the optical and UV range \cite{Dobosz_2005,Gibbon_1997,Theobald_1996} to the hard x-ray domain, e.g., for a temporally resolved measurement of the density profile of overdense plasmas.
+The proposed x-ray comb-structure will enable probing much higher density plasma in a large density range in a single shot, with high accuracy due to the ultra-narrow BW of the single peak in the comb.
+Finally, replacing the laser fields with strong THz ones, the presented idea can be extended to a hard x-ray frequency comb for ultrahigh precision metrology.

+Q.Z.L wishes to thank Zoltán Harman for helpful discussions regarding the applications of the x-ray frequency comb structure.
+We all thank J\"{o}rg Evers for useful comments on this Letter.